video

 Next question.

-Is the answer A, two feet, B, 18 feet, C, 48 feet, or D, 600 feet.
+Is the answer A, 2 feet, B, 18 feet, C, 48 feet, or D, 600 feet?
+Have a go, pause, and press play when ready.

-The answer is B, 18 feet, where you take the six.
+The answer is B, 18 feet.

 Is the answer A, 0.

-06 yards, B, two yards, C, 18 yards, or D, 48 yards.
+06 yards, B, 2 yards, C, 18 yards, or D, 48 yards?
+Pause, have a go, press play when ready.

-The answer is B, two yards.
+The answer is B, 2 yards.

-Six divided by three is two.
+6 divided by 3 is 2.

-If you've got no 0.
+If you got 0.

-Okay, it's over to you again for task B.
+Okay, it's over to you again for Task B.

 This task consists of three questions, and here are the first two.

-Question one, starting with the smallest, sort the imperial units into ascending order of size.
+Starting with the smallest, sort the imperial units into ascending order of size.

-So write the smallest one first and then write the next biggest one and the next biggest one until the biggest one last.
+So write the smallest one first, and then write the next biggest one, and the next biggest one, until the biggest one last.

 In question two, you've got some information here about Jacob, but in the blanks, there needs to be some units.